Download.it search icon

 Pros

-• Free-to-play with rewarding progression system
+• Generous progression system

-• Vibrant visuals and customizable aesthetics
+• High-quality visuals and customization options

 Cons